zio/zio/docs/howto/migrate/migration-guide.md

     > **_Note:_**
     >
-    > The new pattern encourages us to parametrize _case classes_ to introduce service dependencies and then using `toLayer` syntax as a very simple way that always works.
+    > The new pattern encourages us to parametrize _case classes_ to introduce service dependencies and then using `toDeps` syntax as a very simple way that always works.
 But it doesn't enforce us to do that.
-We can also just pull whatever services we want from the environment using `ZIO.service` or `ZManaged.service` and then implement the service and call `toLayer` on it:
+We can also just pull whatever services we want from the environment using `ZIO.service` or `ZManaged.service` and then implement the service and call `toDeps` on it:
     > ```scala mdoc:silent:nest
     > object LoggingLive {
     >   val deps: ZDeps[Has[Clock] with Has[Console], Nothing, Has[Logging]] =